 Big or small, energetic or docile, young or old?
 There are so many choices when selecting the perfect pup that taking the time to research this part of the process can make the difference between happily ever after or heartbreak hotel.

-When selecting a type of dog first consider whether a purebred or mixed breed dog suits your lifestyle.
+When selecting a type of dog, first consider whether a purebred or mixed breed dog suits your lifestyle.
 Purebred dogs provide a predictable physical appearance, but may also come with genetic (and potentially devastating) medical problems.
-A good breeder can mitigate many health related risks.
-Ask friends, family, and your veterinarian for references when selecting a breeder.
+A good breeder can mitigate many health-related risks.
+Ask friends, family and your veterinarian for references when selecting a breeder.
 Indicators of a responsible breeder include allowing visits to their facility, encouraging interaction with the puppy’s parents, interest in whether the breed is appropriate for your lifestyle, and appropriate pre and postnatal care.
 Middlemen (brokers), meeting representatives halfway to deliver a dog, and puppy stores are all cause for concern that you may be dealing with a puppy mill bred dog.
-Puppy mill dogs are often inbred, handled infrequently (leads to behavior issues), and may be in poor health (http://www.thepuppymillproject.org/illinois-pet-store-info/).
+Puppy mill dogs are often inbred, handled infrequently (leads to behavior issues), and may be in poor health (https://www.thepuppymillproject.org/illinois-breeders-brokers-and-pet-stores/).
 Lifelong behavioral and medical problems may be established before you even see that cute puppy in the window.

 Breed rescue groups are another great way of finding a desired breed.
 These dogs are often a bit older, but most responsible rescue groups work diligently to match the right dog with the right forever home.